 - Muscle weakness

 Prevention and Management

-Track how much fluids you drink, how much you urinate, and keep track of how often with a diary for three days.
+Track how much fluids you drink, how much you urinate, get a urine drug test, and keep track of how often with a diary for three days.

 Include in your diary the following questions: